 Office politics and lack of objectivity: Turf battles are common whenever technology is involved, old processes are replaced or new ways of working are implemented.
 Some companies encounter battles over where the analytics effort should start, while others face skepticism and resistance across every department.

-Communication, planning and training sessions can go a long way toward making a new analytics initiative palatable to diverse functional business areas.
+Communication, and training sessions can go a long way toward making a analytics initiative palatable to diverse functional business areas.
 Further, internal struggles are common when companies expand their analytics programs.
-Nevertheless, strong leaders who are willing to model this new way of operating can assuage most concerns.
+Nevertheless, strong leaders who are willing to model this way of operating can assuage most concerns.

 Poor data quality being used as an excuse: In some businesses, data quality has been an issue for so long that it has become a ready excuse.
 On occasion, certain business functions hesitate to share data because they are afraid of what it might reveal.